turingschool/md_launch_curriculum/Mod2/Lessons/Week2/TDD.md

 When you move into web development projects in later modules, you will rely more on Feature and Acceptance testing.
 During modules 1 and 2, we are only using Unit and Integration tests.

 > With a partner, review the tests that we have created today.
 Identify which are unit tests, and which are integration tests.
 Be ready to share out!

+## A Note About Testing on the Job

+In this lesson, we really focused on writing tests **first**.
+We enforced this practice by writing all of the tests for a class before implmenting _any_ code.
+On the job, it is not likely that you will write **all** tests for a class prior to implementing anything.
+It is more typical that you will write a single test, then implement the code to make that test pass, then write another test, and implement the code to make that new test pass.
+You would continue in that pattern until the full functionality is complete.

 ## Check for Understanding
 * In your own words, describe the process of TDD.